lktat1005/lktat1005.github.io/README.md

 # lktat1005.github.io
-This is my code leaning space.
+This is my code learning space.